cyberxpertme/-MITM-Attack-with-Ettercap/README.md

 Unauthorized access to networks or data is illegal and punishable by law.
 Always get written permission before testing any network.

 ##📌 Author

-Created by: [Nahid Chowdury] CSE, DU
+Created by:Nahid Chowdury- CSE, DU

 For: Ethical Hacking / Cybersecurity Lab Practice